-This photo tour focuses on the northwestern corner of New Mexico.
-The entire area is largely made up of high desert with geologic features such as Shiprock, Angel’s Peak and an extensive area of badlands such as Bisti and Ah-Shi-Sle-Pah.
-This vast area has a rich history of ancient Puebloan civilizations dating between 850 and 1250 A.D with Chaco Canyon being the major political, ceremonial and trading hub.
+The Northwest New Mexico Photo Tour focus on an area largely made up of high desert with geologic features such as Shiprock, Angel’s Peak and an extensive area of badlands such as Bisti and Ah-Shi-Sle-Pah.
+This vast land has a rich history of ancient Puebloan civilizations dating between 850 and 1250 A.D with Chaco Canyon, now a UNESCO World Heritage Site, being the major political, ceremonial and trading hub.

 We will start and end our adventure in Albuquerque, NM.
 If you are flying in I will pick you up at the airport at arrival and drop up you off at the airport at the end of our tour.